iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Draining my battery.
+Did not seem to start until about 1 week after installing it.
+Sadly had to uninstall.<br> :date: __2020-05-18 07:52:49__

 > Battery consuption is way too high.
 Currently 13% on a day when I was only out of my house 1 hour.
 App needs to detect home WiFi and stop scanning unless it detects no wifi.
 It is the third largest app draining my battery.
 Not acceptable.
 May have to discontinue use.<br> :date: __2020-05-17 06:56:45__